 The World Forgotten Children Foundation (WFCF) is a private non-profit effort, founded for the sole purpose of supporting projects that promote the health and welfare needs of underprivileged communities and orphaned children with disabilities in developing countries.

-Partnering with hundreds of deserving organizations worldwide, WFCF values its collaborations with:
+WFCF supports and collaborates with hundreds of deserving organizations worldwide, including:

 Hyojin Kim Nirav Patel Foundation

 Has provided dedicated funding in support of the Jusarang Community Church (Baby Box Church).